flipacholas/Architecture-of-consoles/articles/wii.md

 ### Update medium

 Nintendo refers to them as **System updates**.
-They contain the two OSs in the same package and use ordinal numbers for versioning, and the last version known is `4.3E`, released in June 2010.
+They contain the two OSs in the same package and use ordinal numbers for versioning.
+The last version known is `4.3E`, released in June 2010.

 System update packages can be fetched from Nintendo's Servers or game discs.
 Users can manually check for updates using the System Menu.
 Updates are forced if a game requires a specific version of IOS that is not installed (and the disc happens to contain the required packages).